Naptwen/OpenRL/Readme.md

-V2.4.0
+usg_AI V3.0.0 --alpha
 How 2 Use
 1. Create CNN
-2. Create DNN
+3. Create DNN
-3. Create Model
+4. Create Model
-4. Create reward function and action function then make it as shared library
+5. Create reward function and action function then make it as shared library

 ** action function should be formed as c++
 ```c++